njekin/hugo-website/content/about.md

-I'm a environmental scientist.
+I'm a environmental health scientist.
 Currently I'm a ORISE Postdoctoral Fellow at US Environmental Protection Agency (EPA).
 I am pursueing a career in the field of data-driven environmental and health informatics in academia or industry.
 While trained in modern molecular microbiology, I bring a broad expertise in fundamental experiment biology that supports a base for design and validation of computationally driven research investigations.

 -------